 Prior to HBO, Albrecht spent five years at International Creative Management where he signed and represented top comedians including Jim Carrey, Eddie Murphy, Billy Crystal and Whoopi Goldberg.
 He also co-owned the famed Improvisation comedy club in New York City from 1975 to 1980.

 Albrecht also served as the President of IMG Global Media, heading the company’s diverse businesses including global sports production operations, global rights acquisition and digital media enterprises.

 Albrecht has been a long-time advocate for children’s health, youth, the homeless, and environmental issues and has been a catalyst in focusing the entertainment industry on these areas.

 He co-founded Comic Relief, which in its 20 years has raised more than $50 million to benefit the homeless.
 For a decade, he raised funds for Los Angeles’ Shelter Partnership by enlisting celebrities like George Carlin, Bill Maher and Lewis Black.

 Albrecht also founded and chaired the Rally to Save Ahmanson Ranch, 3,000 acres of pristine California wilderness threatened by commercial development.
 In partnership with the NRDC, Heal the Bay, the Sierra Club and other organizations, this effort succeeded in preventing development and turning the land into a State Park.
 Heal the Bay honored Albrecht with its “Walk the Talk Award” for his leadership in saving Ahmanson Ranch.

 The Los Angeles Mentoring Project recognized Albrecht with its Stand Up for Mentoring Award for his involvement with several youth mentoring programs.

 Currently, Albrecht co-chairs a $250 million fundraising campaign for Childrens Hospital in Los Angeles.

-He lives in Los Angeles and New York and has two daughters, Tess and Kate.
+He lives in Los Angeles and New York.